stephendeyoung/grunt-directory-to-html/README.md

 #### Understanding templates

-When the `directory-to-html` task is run it will construct an object that reflects the directory structure.
+When the `to_html` task is run it will construct an object that reflects the directory structure.
 For example, given this folder structure:

 ```
 └── modules